 No products in the cart.

-Patients with breathing issues, allergies, bronchitis and other types of chronic lung conditions (asthma for instance) will or may need continuous oxygen supply as well as nebulizer systems.
+Patients with breathing issues, allergies, bronchitis and other types of chronic lung conditions (asthma for instance) may need a continuous oxygen supply as well as a nebulizer system.

-If you’ve got one oxygen tank and this seems a good way for you, you may consider other options.
-Some manufacturers suggest those who have tried to carry an oxygen tank along switching onto stationary oxygen concentrators.
-This kind of change will provide people with just the right oxygen delivery for their needs when at home.
+If you have one oxygen tank and this seems to work for you, you may consider other options.
+Some manufacturers suggest switching to stationary oxygen concentrators.
+This will provide just the right oxygen delivery needs when at home.

 Another thing to keep in mind is the size of the unit.
-Measure up your daily oxygen consumption and make sure you provide enough supply taking it with you on the go.
-If you’re also a wheelchair user, check out Certhealth Oxygen Wheelchair bag for an oxygen canister here.
+Measure your daily oxygen consumption and make sure you provide enough supply when taking it with you on the go.
+If you are a wheelchair user, check out Certhealth’s Oxygen Wheelchair bag for an oxygen canister.